-The parish of: Nominates: To be a Foundation Governor at: (Name of School) Type of Foundation Governor: DBE (please tick) PCC Nominee to be replaced: This nomination was/will be ratified by the PCC on: Date: I have confirmed the identity of the above person and declare them suitable to be a Foundation Governor.
-Signed: As formal evidence of identity I have seen the following document: Date: Birth certificate / driving licence / passport Position held: (delete as necessary) Signed: During a vacancy.
-Countersigned by the Archdeacon Date:
+The parish of: Nominates: To be a Foundation Governor at: (Name of School) Type of Foundation Governor: DBE PCC (please tick) Nominee to be replaced: This nomination was/will be ratified by the PCC on: Date: I have confirmed the identity of the above person and declare them suitable to be a Foundation Governor.
+Signed: Suitable to be a roundation devernor.
+Signed.
+As formal evidence of identity I have seen the following document: Date: Birth certificate / driving licence / passport Position held: (delete as necessary) During a vacancy.
+Signed: Countersigned by the Archdeacon Date: